mxs9959/essays/othello_project/passage.md

 &emsp; Which thou ==owedst=={description="had, experienced"} yesterday.</br>
 OTHELLO  Ha, ha, false to me? 😡</br>
 IAGO </br>
-&emsp; Why, how now, general?
-No more of that! 🤷‍♂️</br>
+&emsp; Why, how now, general? 🤷‍♂️ No more of that!</br>
 OTHELLO </br>
 &emsp; ==Avaunt!=={description="Word used to send away witches and devils"} Begone!
 Thou hast set me on ==the rack=={Q1351382}. 😵</br>
 &emsp; I swear ’tis better to be much ==abused=={description="deceived"}</br>